PostNord: Market

 A large majority of PostNord's revenue is derived from markets in the Nordic countries (except Iceland).
 PostNord performs package delivery in all of these markets and mail delivery in Denmark and Sweden.
 The volumes of these activities are reported by country.
 However, the business area PostNord Strålfors, which deals with organizations that need to communicate with large groups of people, only reports numbers that include all markets.

 Operations

 In 2021, PostNord had an average of 28,358 full-time-equivalent employees.
 Of these, 19,300 worked in Sweden and 6,757 in Denmark, the countries where PostNord is the designated universal postal operator.
 Other countries with significant employee numbers are Norway with 1,598 employees and Finland with 383 employees.

 PostNord has a partnership with DPDgroup around international parcel deliveries.

 PostNord Denmark

 The PostNord Denmark subsidiary, Post Danmark A/S, is the designated operator for universal postal services in Denmark.
 It is also one of the country's three largest package delivery providers, when counting packages to which postal regulations apply.

 Letter volumes are falling in Denmark, with a decrease by 18 percent from 2019 to 2020, whereas the market for package deliveries is expanding.
+PostNord will stop delivering letters at the end of 2025.